Azure/azure-sdk-for-java/sdk/communication/azure-communication-sms/README.md

 s

-end the message to a list of  phone Numbers and check the response for a messages ids SmsResponseItem response = smsClient.sendMessage( new PhoneNumber("<leased-phone-number>"), to,
+end the message to a list of  phone Numbers and check the response for a messages ids SmsResponseItem response = smsClient.send( "<leased-phone-number>", to,
-"your message",null,
+"your message",
 options /* Optional */);

 System.out.println("MessageId: " + response.getMessageId());